Developing a greener or more sustainable office isn’t just good for the environment. It’s also good for business.

 In fact, going green helps:

-The current climate has sparked debate around the sustainability of office space and commercial property, especially as people have started returning to work.
-For many companies, the pressure to become more environmentally sustainable is coming from all sides.
+The current climate has sparked debate around office space and commercial property sustainability, especially as people have started returning to work.
+So, for many companies, the pressure to become more environmentally sustainable is coming from all sides.

 For example, take advantage of natural light as much as you can to reduce your electricity needs, and (if possible) install a solar hot water system and a rainwater tank.

 Think about what appliances need to remain on overnight.
 Although keeping devices in standby mode is better than leaving them entirely on, it still wastes electricity.
 If all your computers are connected to a server, there are ways you can schedule them to shut down at a specific time of night.
 This is a great way to combat staff just locking their screens and walking out at the end of the day.
 Otherwise, consider making it company policy staff have to turn off their equipment before they leave for the day.